vv-01/HolaChat/README.md

 # HolaChat

-A basic java application that allows users to chat with ech other or desired group members.
+A  java application that allows users to chat with each other or desired group members.

 It is built using FireBase, Java and XMLs